JupiterOne/graph-rumble/docs/jupiterone.md

 If you are configuring the integration using an **Export Token**, you'll need:

-- Admin access to the RunZero organization for which you want to generate an **Export Token**.
+- Admin access to the runZero organization for which you want to generate an **Export Token**.
 - You must have permission in JupiterOne to install new integrations.